rparkr/ml-projects/README.md

-# ml-projects
+# Machine Learning projects
-Machine learning projects I've developed.
+This repository contains an assortment of my projects in machine learning.